sjm42/esp32clock/README.md

 - runtime configuration including WiFi credentials is stored on flash, serialized and with crc32 checksum
 - static ipv4 configuration is supported
 - language can be set to Eng/Fin and it affects weekday and month abbreviations on screen
-- all known timezones are supported
+- all "known" timezones are supported
 - HTTP JSON API is provided for reading and saving config, and sending instant messages
 - supported timezones can be listed with an API call
 - MQTT is supported for getting (outdoors) temperature reading and for IM